Francesca Dominici: Education and career

 Dominici earned her bachelor's degree in statistics from Sapienza University of Rome in 1993, and a Ph.D. in statistics from the University of Padua in 1997.
 She was a professor of biostatistics at the Johns Hopkins Bloomberg School of Public Health from 1997 to 2009, with a joint appointment in epidemiology.

 On moving to Harvard in 2009, she was also given an honorary Master of Public Health degree from Harvard, following the tradition that Harvard faculty must have Harvard degrees.

 Contributions

 Dominici has been active on many study committees on public health, organized by the National Academy of Sciences, National Institutes of Health, and others.
+Her work in data science has informed revisions of the U.S. National Ambient Air Quality Standards policy in February 7, 2024.

 As well, she has taken an active role in the status of university women.
 Her work on the Johns Hopkins University Committee on the Status of Women earned her the campus Diversity Recognition Award in 2009; at the Chan School of Public Health, she has led the Committee for the Advancement of Women Faculty since 2012.